 - (A) New and existing marinas will meet the sanitary requirements of the Maryland Department of the Environment. - (B) New marinas will establish a means of minimizing the discharge of bottom wash waters into tidal waters. - (C) All new development and redevelopment will reduce pollutant loadings coming off the site by at least 10%.
-Pollutant loads will be calculated in the manner developed by the Metropolitan Washington Council of Governments using phosphorous as the keystone pollutant.
+Pollutant loads will be calculated based on the Critical Area 10% rule guidance manual in the manner developed by the Metropolitan Washington Council of Governments using phosphorous as the keystone pollutant.
 All sites will comply with the stormwater management qualitative control measures found in Section 9 of this Article VI. - (D) New and expanding marinas will provide pump-outs for boat holding tanks.
-Adequate signs will be posted to make boaters aware of the service available. - (E) New marinas and expanding marinas will provide facilities for recycling or proper disposal of oil, anti-freeze, paint thinner, and other toxic or hazardous substances associated with the type of facility being developed. - (F) Activities will not significantly alter existing water circulation patterns or salinity regimes. - (G) The water body upon which these activities are proposed will have adequate flushing characteristics in the area. - (H) Disturbances to wetlands, submerged aquatic plant beds, or other areas of important aquatic habitats will be minimized and mitigated. - (I) Shellfish beds will not be disturbed or be made subject to discharge that will render them unsuitable for harvesting. - (J) Dredging will be conducted in a manner, and using a method which causes the least disturbance to water quality and aquatic and terrestrial habitats in the area immediately surrounding the dredging operation or within the Critical Area, generally. - (K) Dredged spoil will not be placed within the buffer or elsewhere in that portion of the Critical Area which has been designated as a Habitat Protection Area except as is necessary for: - i.
-Backfill for permitted shore erosion protection measures; - ii.
-Use in approved vegetated shore erosion projects; - iii.
-Placement on previously approved channel maintenance spoil disposal areas; and - iv.
-Beach nourishment. - (L) Interference with the natural transport of sand will be minimized.
+Adequate signs will be posted to make boaters aware of the service available.

+- (E) New marinas and expanding marinas will provide facilities for recycling or proper disposal of oil, anti-freeze, paint thinner, and other toxic or hazardous substances associated with the type of facility being developed. - (F) Activities will not significantly alter existing water circulation patterns or salinity regimes. - (G) The water body upon which these activities are proposed will have adequate flushing characteristics in the area. - (H) Disturbances to wetlands, submerged aquatic plant beds, or other areas of important aquatic habitats will be minimized and mitigated. - (I) Shellfish beds will not be disturbed or be made subject to discharge that will render them unsuitable for harvesting. - (J) Dredging will be conducted in a manner, and using a method which causes the least disturbance to water quality and aquatic and terrestrial habitats in the area immediately surrounding the dredging operation or within the Critical Area, generally. - (K) Dredged spoil will not be placed within the buffer or elsewhere in that portion of the Critical Area which has been designated as a Habitat Protection Area except as is necessary for: - i.
+A beneficial use approved by the Board of Public Works or the Department of the Environment, such as - 1.
+Backfill for permitted shore erosion protection measures; - 2.
+Use in approved vegetated shore erosion projects; - 3.
+Placement on previously approved channel maintenance spoil disposal areas; and - 3.
+Beach nourishment. - 4.
+Restoration of an island; - 5.
+The creation, restoration, or enhancement of a wetland, or a fish, wildlife, or plant habitat; or - 6.
+Any other approved beneficial use; or - ii.
+Placement in an area that was approved for the disposal of channel maintenance dredged material before June 11, 1988. - (L) Interference with the natural transport of sand will be minimized. - 8.
+REQUIRED REVIEW